jasonaowen/jasonaowen.net/blog/content/2017-04-13 Benchmarking UUIDs, v2.md

 This results in a roughly order-of-magnitude difference in test times, just in overhead.

-When we take this insight and applying it to the two UUID generator functions, we find that PostgreSQL is faster at this task than nodejs:
+When we take this insight and apply it to the two UUID generator functions, we find that PostgreSQL is faster at this task than nodejs:

 ```postgresql